peterprk0/M3_LNP_TUTORIAL/README.md

 <img src="SASA_distribution_AA-CG.jpg" width="1200" alt="AA-CG bond distributions.jpg">
 </p>

+The CG SASA and AA SASA distributions show very good agreement overall.
+A good approach would be to calculate individually the SASA of each lipid and then compare the average of all the AA SASA with the average of all the CG SASA.
+You can use a script in the `sm102h-parametrization-worked/7_SASA/AVG_of_AVG.py`.
+You should put the script in the `sm102h-parametrization/7_SASA/AA` and in the `sm102h-parametrization/7_SASA/CG` folders.

+`
+(sm102h-parametrization/7_SASA/AA)
+cp  sm102h-parametrization-worked/7_SASA/AVG_of_AVG.py .
+python3 AVG_of_AVG.py
+`

-The SASA distributions show a discrepancy of about 5% (the average CG SASA is about 5% smaller than the AA one - see `SASA-AA-individual-IL_01.xvg` and `SASA-CG-individual-IL_01.xvg`), which is acceptable, but not ideal.
-Inspecting the Connolly surfaces (AA in gray, CG in blue) gives you a clearer picture: while the naphthalene moiety on average seems to be captured quite accurately by the CG model, the T-bead 1 does seem not to account for the whole molecular volume of the ethyl group.
-One way to improve this could be to lengthen bonds 1-2, and 1-4.
+You can also inspecting the Connolly surfaces (AA in gray, CG in blue).
+It gives you a clearer picture of the whole molecular volume of the lipid.
+If there is a difference in the AA-CG molecular volumne, one way to improve this could be to lengthen bonds.

 ### 8.2) Final considerations